PawelKozy/chesscom-analyzer/README.md

   - Detect where you hesitate most
   - Understand complexity of those positions
   - Get contextual insights like material balance, check status, legal move count
-- 🔜 (coming soon): Blunder/inaccuracy detection using Stockfish
+- ✅ Blunder/inaccuracy detection using Stockfish
+- ✅ Total time spent playing (based on clock comments)
+- ✅ Regression analysis:
+  - Blunders and eval drops grouped by date or week
+  - Useful for tracking your improvement

 ---